 Out of Reach

-Lucky for them the first to speak up is Ernie, their middle child and eldest boy, "OK, guys, we all know it's been a long trip, but let's get out to stretch our legs and look it over before making more complaints."
-This is a good sign for Henry and Lucy, because he often looks on the bright side of things and can often get his siblings to go along with him.
-All three children are very independent, but Ernie can get the other two to agree with him on the important things, when he really wants them to.
-They're slow to move when they get out of the car and stretch.
+Lucky for them the first to speak up is Ernie, their middle child and eldest boy, “OK, guys, we all know it’s been a long trip, but let’s get out to stretch our legs and look it over before making more complaints.”
+This is a good sign for Henry and Lucy because Ernie often looks on the bright side of things, plus he can often get his siblings to go along with him.
+All three of the children are very independent, but Ernie can get the other two to agree with him on the important things when he really wants them to.
+They’re slow to move when they get out of the car and stretch.

 Henry and Lucy go down to start unpacking the car and the trailer, Lee and Tom follow so they can continue telling their parents about how unhappy they are.
-While they go down the stairs Lucy gets out her mobile phone and calls her sister, she lives a few streets away in the same suburb.
-One of the reasons Henry accepted the promotion was it'll reunite his family with the family of his wife's sister; they were very close at home, and then Mary got offered a good job in this city soon after her husband died in a car accident nearly four years ago.
+While they go down the stairs Lucy gets out her mobile phone and calls her sister who lives a few streets away in the same suburb.
+One of the reasons Henry accepted the promotion was it’ll reunite his family with the family of his wife’s sister.
+They were very close at home, and then Mary got offered a good job in this city soon after her husband died in a car accident nearly four years ago.

 Ernie wanders off on his detailed inspection of the property.
-A little later, while having a good look at the attic he notices it has a verandah area; about one metre deep across the whole level, and it looks out over the back yard.
-The rear neighbours' back yards are offset; so he looks directly down into the backyards of two other houses, with their dividing fence coming to the middle of the backyard of the new Cable house.
+A little later he notices the attic has a verandah area along the rear wall.
+The verandah is about one metre deep across the whole level, and it looks out over the backyard.
+The rear neighbours’ backyards are offset; so he looks directly down into the backyards of two other houses which have their dividing fence coming to the middle of the backyard of the new Cable house.
 Looking into one house he can see right along its driveway, and the car parked there looks familiar.
 He smiles when he sees his aunt, Mary Constable, walk out of the house and get into the car.
 He also notices most of the backyards are much smaller than theirs, and they have six neighbours whose backyards share fences with them; two at the back, and their next door neighbours as well.
-Because their yards aren't as deep as the new Cable residence, the backs of two others butt on to the end of the sides, too.
-The others all have built in swimming pools and deck areas, while the Cable yard is just a large grassed lawn.
+Because their yards aren’t as deep as the new Cable residence, the backyards of two other houses butt on to the end of the sides too.
+The other backyards all have built in swimming pools and deck areas while the Cable yard is just a large grassed lawn.
 Examining his own backyard he sees they have two sheds and one is very large for a yard shed.
 He also notices theirs is the tallest house in the area.
-Leaving the attic verandah, he heads downstairs.
-The yard is very large and spacious, so he steps it out; it's about thirty metres wide and sixty metres deep, that's huge for a modern yard.
-He has a close look at the sheds, and sees one must have been used as a workshop of some sort, while the other is a typical backyard shed for tools and mowers etc. The double width garage is also over long with two large rooms at the back of it, one accessed from in the garage, and the other one from outside.
-He walks around the house looking for the telephone connection, because Aunt Mary had told him the suburb had recently been upgraded.
-He soon finds it on the same side of the house as his bedroom, it's a fibre optic connection to the house - sweet.
-While walking around the front of the house he looks up at the afternoon sun, and sees it's shining into Lee's room.
+Leaving the attic verandah Ernie heads downstairs.
+The yard is very large and spacious, so he steps it out; it’s about thirty metres wide and sixty metres deep, that’s huge for a modern yard.
+He has a close look at the sheds, and he sees one must have been used as a workshop of some sort while the other is a typical backyard shed for tools and mowers etc. The double width garage is also over long with two large rooms at the back of it, one is accessed from in the garage, and the other one from outside.
+He walks around the house looking for the telephone connection because Aunt Mary had told him the suburb had recently been upgraded.
+He soon finds it on the same side of the house as his bedroom, it’s a fibre optic connection to the house - sweet.
+While walking around the front of the house he looks up at the afternoon sun, and sees it’s shining into Lee’s room.
 Smiling, he gets a load of gear from the trailer to take into the house.
-After putting it down on the kitchen bench he goes over to where his father is looking at the inside circuit breaker panel, he wants to turn the power on.
+After putting it down on the kitchen bench he goes over to where his father is looking at the inside circuit breaker panel because Henry wants to turn the power on.

-In the kitchen he finds his mother and aunt talking over a cup of hot chocolate each.
-Smiling, he checks the just unpacked kettle and makes himself a cup of hot chocolate before sitting down with them and asking, "Aunt Mary, why didn't you walk over instead of driving?"
+In the kitchen Ernie finds his mother and aunt talking over a cup of hot chocolate each.
+Smiling, he checks the just unpacked kettle then makes himself a cup of hot chocolate before sitting down with them, and asking, “Aunt Mary, why didn’t you walk over instead of driving?”

-He replies, "Not if you climb over the back fence or have Dad put a gate in.
-I saw you get in your car from the attic, and your yard backs on to ours."
-Mary's eyes widen, so Lucy and Ernie start to laugh.
-Turning to his mother, he asks in a pleasant, but soft, voice, "How much is it worth to have three happy smiling children?"
+Ernie replies, “Not if you climb over the back fence or have Dad put a gate in.
+I saw you get in your car from the attic, and your yard backs on to ours.”
+Mary’s eyes go wide, so Lucy and Ernie start to laugh.
+Turning to his mother he asks in a pleasant, but soft, voice, “How much is it worth to have three happy smiling children?”